SuperHuman12/Claude_AI_is_better/README.md

 # Claude_AI_is_better

-# 🎉🎉🎉 Welcome to the House of Claude 🎉🎉🎉

 Don't adjust your screens!
 You read that right!
 Claude is the brand spanking new Language Model brought to you by the brilliant minds at [Anthropic AI](https://www.anthropic.com/).
 Prepare to be amazed!